-Workshops will be used as a platform for the practical exploration and application of skills.
+Workshops will be used as an arena for the practical exploration and application of skills.
 They are designed to support the student's one-to-one activity and place their individual study in the wider context of technical considerations, ensemble approaches, artistic expression, audience awareness and industry context through a broad range of repertoire.

 Ensembles are used for collaborative investigation of repertoire, musicianship and performance skills in a peer learning environment.
-This year will introduce the students to conducting skills and ensemble leadership.

-Students have bi-weekly taught one-to-one that interchanges with a taught workshop and weekly ensemble sessions during trimester 1.
+Students have bi-weekly taught one-to-one and workshop and weekly ensemble sessions during trimester 1.
 Each session focuses on a specific set of skills and knowledge and is delivered in a subject appropriate format and setting.
 This allows for the facilitation of theoretic and technical knowledge, acquisition and application of skills, and the exploration of repertoire and performance skills.